Abbie Sweetwine: Career

 2nd Lt.
 Nurse Sweetwine and her colleagues established a triage station on the side platforms of Harrow & Wealdstone station.
 Along with the doctors who had responded to the emergency call, she started to sort and treat the wounded before they were taken to hospital.
 To those who were lightly wounded or in emotional shock, Nurse Sweetwine handed out cigarettes and tea.
 To casualties she provided blood plasma and morphine.

 Using her own lipstick, Sweetwine marked the people who had been treated with an 'X' and those treated with morphine an 'M'.
 She relayed this information to the ambulance crews, who informed the hospitals about the status of each patient.
 Sweetwine's efforts ensured that patients did not receive an overdose of morphine.

 The Daily Mirror dubbed Sweetwine "the Angel of Platform Six".

 In January 1953, she was invited to a celebratory luncheon of the Royal Variety Charity at the Savoy Hotel.
 They presented her with a cigarette case with her name engraved upon it.
-The work of Sweetwine and the USAF team are credited with inspiring the development of the use of paramedics in Britain.
+The work of Sweetwine and the USAF team is credited with inspiring the development of the use of paramedics in Britain.

 By the time of her retirement in 1969, she was a major in the United States Air Force.
 She returned to live in Cocoa, Florida and then moved to Rockledge where she lived with her sisters for over thirty years.

 She died at the age of 87 and was laid to rest at the Arlington National Cemetery.